frontenddogma/web-development-glossary/manuscript/f.md

 Formatting context
 : A concept that governs how boxes are laid out with CSS.
 There are different formatting contexts, like block formatting context, inline formatting context, and table formatting context.

+Formatting Output Specification Instance
+: A style sheet language for SGML and, later, XML.
+FOSI was developed in the 1990s by the US Department of Defense to control the pagination and layout of SGML and XML technical data.
+FOSI style sheets are themselves written in SGML, an approach that would later be adopted by XSL.&nbsp;[†](#w-fosi)

+FOSI
+: → Formatting Output Specification Instance

 FOSS
 : → Free and Open Source Software